3 Types of Relationship Behaviors That Are Burning Red Flags

 We all get angry in relationships.
 We all get our feelings hurt and pout for a while.
 But most of us get over it within a reasonable amount of time.

 But some people take it to the next level.
 They shut down.
 Completely.
 They stop talking to you for days, maybe even weeks.
-They cut you off.
+They totally cut you off.

 While you may think that emotionally shutting down is much better than outright physical or verbal abuse this is, in fact, another form of mental terrorism at it's most insidious.